nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 <a name="installation"></a>

-## Installation from binary package
+## Installation of the demonstrator package

 ### BSP selection

-This demo requires a Linux BSP available at [Embedded Linux for i.MX Applications Processors](https://www.nxp.com/design/design-center/software/embedded-software/i-mx-software/embedded-linux-for-i-mx-applications-processors:IMXLINUX).
+This demonstrator requires a Linux BSP available at [Embedded Linux for i.MX Applications Processors](https://www.nxp.com/design/design-center/software/embedded-software/i-mx-software/embedded-linux-for-i-mx-applications-processors:IMXLINUX).

-The NPU Acceleration is available only for i.MX95 devices running the [L6.12.34-2.1.0_IMX95 BSP](https://www.nxp.com/webapp/sps/download/license.jsp?colCode=L6.12.34-2.1.0_IMX95&appType=file1&DOWNLOAD_ID=null) with a specific device tree configuration (extended CMA memory region), see [CMA Configuration](#cma-configuration).
+The NPU Acceleration is available only for i.MX95 B0 devices running the [LF6.12.34-2.1.0_IMX95 BSP](https://www.nxp.com/webapp/sps/download/license.jsp?colCode=L6.12.34-2.1.0_IMX95&appType=file1&DOWNLOAD_ID=null) or later, with a specific device tree configuration (extended CMA memory region), see [CMA Configuration](#cma-configuration).
 The NPU Acceleration benefits are an important CPU load reduction plus a faster Time-To-First-Token (TTFT) on LLM operations.
 See LLM Benchmark section for details.

-The demo will run on CPUs only on all other platforms.
+The demonstrator will run on CPUs only on all other platforms.

+### Get the demonstrator package

+It's recommended to get the package on a Linux PC host, then copy it to the i.MX device.
+The following section describes how to set up the Linux PC host, clone the repository, and prepare the demonstrator for deployment on i.MX devices.

-### Install Git LFS
+#### Install Git LFS on the Linux PC host

 This repository uses [Git Large File Storage (LFS)](https://git-lfs.github.com/) to manage large files (e.g., models, datasets, binaries).